 "Kirsten's pirouette on a moon sliver (2011) was, slightly misleadingly, scored "for solo flute."
 In an arresting, world-premiere performance, flutist Tim Munro not only played but spoke, sang, spat, growled, howled and gibbered to evoke a murderous incarnation of the commedia dell'arte character of Harlequin."
 Richmond Times-Dispatch, October 7, 2011.

-- - Scroll down to view video of Tim Munro, flute.
+Second video is of Tim Munro, flute.
 April 6, 2012.
 Ganz Hall Roosevelt University, Chicago